- December 30, 2021

 - In auto Accidents

-2020 truly took an unexpected turn when the COVID-19 virus spread rapidly across the globe.
-As we enter the new year, this global pandemic still continues to challenge us in many ways.
-With stay-at-home orders in place, people are limited to how they will spend their New Year’s Eve (NYE).
+As we enter the new year, the COVID-19 global pandemic still continues to challenge us in many ways.
 However, that hasn’t stopped countless people from traveling over holidays and attending large gatherings.
 The National Safety Council (NSC) estimates an increase in the number of car accidents and fatalities this New Year’s due to the uncertainties of the COVID-19 pandemic.

 As you prepare your New Year’s Eve plans, be mindful of all possible dangers that may arise throughout the night.
 Whether you are spending a night out with friends or at home watching the ball drop on television, it is important to practice basic safety procedures no matter where you ring in the new year.